slandau3/file-sync/README.md

 I specifically created this program so that I can edit files on my machine and have them automatically upload to a remote machine for testing.
 I initially used an sftp plugin for sublime text to accomplish this goal but I struggled to find a solution for other text editors (such as pycharm or intellij).

-http://www.howtogeek.com/168147/add-public-ssh-key-to-remote-server-in-a-single-command/
+The program requires that you have your ssh key in the remote machines authorized keys.
+The program will not work if a password is required.
+See this link for information on how to generate an ssh key and add it to the list of authorized keys:cd http://www.howtogeek.com/168147/add-public-ssh-key-to-remote-server-in-a-single-command/